From BR Bullpen

 In 2012, he had only 9 wins for the last-place Eagles, although with a solid ERA under 3.00.
 After the season, he asked that his name be placed on the posting system.
 On November 10th, the Los Angeles Dodgers secured the exclusive right to negotiate with him by bidding $25,737,737.33, the third-highest amount ever, after the sums which secured rights for Japanese pitchers Daisuke Matsuzaka and Yu Darvish.
 Ryu was represented by agent Scott Boras for those negotiations.
 On December 9th, he signed a six-year contract with the Dodgers, worth $36 million.
 He made his major league debut for the Dodgers on April 2, 2013, starting against the San Francisco Giants in the second game of the season.
 He gave up 10 hits and 3 runs (only one earned, though) in 6 1/3 innings and was charged with his team's 3-0 loss as his opponent, Madison Bumgarner combined with reliever Sergio Romo on a two-hit shutout.
 He picked up his first major league win in his next start, on April 7th, a 6-2 victory over the Pittsburgh Pirates.
 After giving up a two-run homer to Andrew McCutchen in the 1st inning, he pitched a total of 6 1/3 innings, giving up just those two runs on three hits and striking out 6.
 He had another great performance on April 13th, striking out 9 in 6 innings and collected his first three big league hits in defeating the Arizona Diamondbacks.
 On May 28th, he recorded his first career shutout, a two-hitter in a 3-0 win over the Los Angeles Angels of Anaheim.
 He finished the year 14-8 with a 3.00 ERA and even hit .207/.233/.293 after not batting the KBO.
 He tied Stephen Strasburg for 8th in the 2013 NL in ERA and tied 7 others for 10th in wins.
 He struggled (6 H, 4 R in 3 IP) in a no-decision in game 3 of the NLDS but excelled (3 H, 0 R in 7 IP) in the NLCS to beat the Cardinals; he outdueled Adam Wainwright but LA still fell in six games.
 He finished 4th in voting for the 2013 National League Rookie of the Year Award behind Jose Fernandez, Yasiel Puig and Shelby Miller.
 He was named the lefty pitcher on the 2013 Topps All-Star Rookie Team while Fernandez was picked as the righty.

 Ryu started and won the second of two games played by the Dodgers against the Arizona Diamondbacks at the Sydney Cricket Ground on March 23, 2014.
-He pitched 5 scoreless innings that day, then was the team's starter in its next game, Major League Baseball's formal stateside Opening Day against the San Diego padres on march 30th.
-He received that assignment because ace Clayton Kershaw had been placed on the disabled list in the meantime, and had another excellent game, keeping the Padres off the scoreboard for seven innings before his bullpen blew his 1-0 lead.
-On may 26th, he followed the no-hitter thrown by teammate Josh Beckett with seven perfect innings against the Cincinnati Reds before allowing a lead-off double to Todd Frazier in the 8th.
+He pitched 5 scoreless innings that day, then was the team's starter in its next game, Major League Baseball's formal stateside Opening Day against the San Diego Padres on March 30th.
+He received that assignment because ace Clayton Kershaw had been placed on the disabled list in the meantime.
+He had another excellent game, keeping the Padres off the scoreboard for seven innings before his bullpen blew his 1-0 lead.
+On May 26th, he followed the no-hitter thrown by teammate Josh Beckett with seven perfect innings against the Cincinnati Reds before allowing a lead-off double to Todd Frazier in the 8th.
 Although he failed in his attempt to throw the first back-to-back no-hitters by teammates, his performance did allow the Dodgers to tie the record of 17 consecutive hitless innings, once the hitless 9th inning hurled by Paul Maholm two days earlier was added to the total.
 The 2012 Los Angeles Angels had set the mark around a Jered Weaver no-hitter.
 Ryu left the game against the Reds in the 8th but was credited with the 4-3 win to improve to 5-2 on the year.
+For the season, he went 14-7, 3.38 in 26 starts, to establish himself as a solid number three starter behind Kershaw and Zack Greinke.
+He missed a month of the season, from April 21-May 21 because of inflammation in his shoulder, and rested the shoulder again from mid-September to the postseason.
+He still managed to pitch 152 innings during which he struck out 139 batters.
+He started Game 3 of the NLDS against the Cardinals and gave up only 1 runs in 6 innings but was still charged with a 3-1 loss.